 How a Group Therapy Session Is Conducted in Rehab

-Group therapyis one form of treatment among many treatment services generally offered at a drug rehab center.
+Group therapy is one effective form of treatment among many treatment services generally offered at a drug and alcohol rehab center.

 The goal of this article is to open a window into what happens, step by step, during a typical group therapy session in a drug rehab program.
 But first, it is necessary to provide some context, which will be especially helpful to anyone who has no experience receiving treatment from a rehab center.

 A group therapy session is composed of a therapist-facilitator and individual members.
 The therapist is certified and may have a specialization in a certain therapy approach.
 The therapy technique may have been developed specifically for groups, but it is likely going to be adapted from the individual therapy model.
-There are numerous therapy approaches that can be used for groups, including Rational Emotive Behavioral Therapy (REBT) and Cognitive Behavioral Therapy (CBT).
+Numerous therapy approaches can be used for groups, including Rational Emotive Behavioral Therapy (REBT) and Cognitive Behavioral Therapy (CBT).

-After a review of the session example, one might query why there was no direct reference to addiction.
+After a review of the session example, one might wonder why there was no direct reference to addiction.
 Addiction is a symptom; there is always an underlying thought or belief that compels the addictive behavior, and that’s where therapy focuses.
-The addiction is relevant, of course, but the details of the drug abuse (e.g., the type of drug abused, how abused, and with whom) are not as instrumental to the recovery process as the belief system underneath them.

 It is important for a therapist to help clients out of their addiction story to avoid them being stuck in it.
 For instance, if a person keeps repeating a memory, the negative self-talk around that memory will persist.
 As in the REBT group therapy meeting example, directly challenging the negative self-talk is key.
 An overarching goal of group therapy and individual therapy is to help the recovering person shift out of the mindset of addiction and its accompanying negative self-talk.